- Hike two of England's highest mountains

 Wednesday Overnight: Lyzzick Hall

 This morning we take a scenic drive to the glacial valley of Langdale to join the Cumbria Way for a challenging hike over Stake Pass to enter the enchanting valleys of Langstrath and Borrowdale, voted by photographers as the most beautiful area of Lakeland.
-We lunch in the village before approaching Derwent Water known as the 'Queen of the Lakes' ringed by towering extinct volcanic peaks, green valleys and woods which sweep down to the waters edge.
+We lunch in the village before crossing Derwent Water known as the 'Queen of the Lakes' ringed by towering extinct volcanic peaks, green valleys and woods which sweep down to the waters edge.
 Our walk ends in the hiking centre of Keswick huddled between the two peaks of Skiddaw and Blencathra.

 Thursday Overnight: Lyzzick Hall